Defense attorney in George Floyd case renews call to move ex-cops' trial after armed protester's arrest

 Deputies also handcuffed and held a 24-year-old female protester for questioning Thursday, but released her after it was determined that she was not wanted in connection with the Aug.
 15 protest, Skoogman said.

-Before the arrests, another protester had exchanged heated words with Chauvin’s attorney, Earl Gray, in the courthouse lobby as he spoke to reporters.
+Before the arrests, another protester had exchanged heated words with Lane's attorney, Earl Gray, in the courthouse lobby as he spoke to reporters.

 Plunkett and attorneys representing the other defendants each previously filed motions to move the trial out of Hennepin County due to fears that news coverage has tainted the potential jury pool, among other reasons.